 Fox Business is running a series “The Boomer“.
 In this article reporter Casey Dowd interviews David Leaser, Senior Program Executive, Innovation and Growth for IBM.
-Leaser details a program of skills enrichment at IBM, 40% of enrollees are boomers.
+Leaser details a program of skills enrichment at IBM and 40% of enrollees are boomers.

 Leaser describes the program: